fititnt/securebox-ad-hoc-backups-for-web-applications/README.md

 **Human aided remote web application backup to an local "securebox" workstation.
-Auto discovery features (like databases to dump) from common web apps configuration files: it means you may actually not need much more than specify an SSH host and an the path of application.** Written in very portable POSIX shell script.
+Auto discovery features (like databases to dump) from common web apps configuration files: it means you may actually not need much more than specify an SSH host and the path of the application.** Written in a very portable POSIX shell script.
 Dedicated to Public Domain.

 **Quick usage**:

-securebox-backup-download is designed to **not** need configuration files, neither require root access or be installed on remote host.
+securebox-backup-download is designed to **not** need configuration files, neither require root access or be installed on a remote host.
 If you can `ssh user@example.org`, you can do this:
 ```bash
 SOURCE_HOST="user@example.org" securebox-backup-download